michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

 ##Code book
 The code generates two datasets and outputs one text file:
  1. wear_melted:  Contains accleration measurments from subjects wearing the Samsung Galaxy S II phone.
 The attributes include:  activity, subject, type, variable, and value.
- 2. wear_summarized:  Contains accleration/frequency averages aggreagated by subject and activity.
+ 2. wear_summarized:  Contains accleration averages aggreagated by subject and activity.
+The attributes include: activity, subject, variable and average.
  3. run_analysis.txt:  A text file output of the wear_summarized dataset.

 The description of the dataset attributes are listed below.